apache/jackrabbit-site/src/site/markdown/continuous-integration.md

 on the Jenkins server for the list of configured Jackrabbit builds and their current status.

-The builds are configured to daily check the Subversion server for updates and to run builds whenever there are changes.
+The builds are configured to daily check the Git repository for updates and to run builds whenever there are changes (in the relevant branches).
 Build and test errors are reported on the dev@ mailing list.